12 Popular Canadian Foods to Try While Traveling

 If you’re interested in trying ketchup chips, you can buy them from most shops and grocery stores in Canada.

-11. Split Pea Soup
+11. Split pea soup

 For a delicious and hearty meal, try Canada’s famous split pea soup.
 The classic soup is perfect for cold afternoons, as it’s warm and filling.
 This traditional Quebec dish uses whole yellow peas, salt pork and flavorful herbs.
 After cooking, you can either remove the pork and serve it separately, or include it as part of the soup.